A virtual panel exploring predictions by leading technology experts on our world in 2025 and how companies will lead us into the next digital era.

 It has been just over 400 days since COVID-19 was declared a global pandemic.
 With vaccines rolling out across the world and economies reopening, business leaders are now faced with having to define a new vision of the future (one forever changed in unimaginable ways by the pandemic) and lead their workforce ethically through a minefield of uncertainty and more accelerating technological disruption than they could’ve imagined before the pandemic.
 Make no mistake, the clock is ticking, but the future is already here.

-Considered by many to be an inflection point, the year 2025 will look substantially different than the one we live in today, yet 2025 is only 43 months (3.5 years) away.
+Considered by many to be an inflection “point of no return,” the year 2025, by all counts, will see a world that will look substantially different than the one we live in today, yet 2025 is only 43 months (3.5 years) away.

 With a panel of experts who are at the forefront of defining the next era in their respective fields, we will explore what the research study tells us what the digital “new normal” might be in 2025 and, more specifically, how companies should prepare their workforce for 2025.
 In addition to exploring the research, a few of the questions we’ll explore include: